Case Management Conference Calls

 The process and deadlines for requesting re-scheduling are set out in the HRTO’s Notice of CMCC.
 You must act quickly – within fourteen (14) days of the date of the Notice of CMCC – to arrange for rescheduling.

-After the fourteen (14) days expires, the CMCC and/or hearing will be re-scheduled only in exceptional circumstances upon approval by the HRTO Registrar, even if you and the respondent have already agreed to re-schedule.
+After the fourteen (14) days expires, the CMCC and/or hearing will be re-scheduled only in exceptional circumstances.
+Rescheduling in this case requires approval by the HRTO Registrar, even if you and the respondent have already agreed to re-schedule.

-You should be aware that, generally, retaining a representative who is not available or ready to proceed on the scheduled date is not considered an exceptional circumstance by the HRTO.
+Note: Retaining a representative (such as a lawyer) who is not available or ready to proceed on the scheduled date is not considered an exceptional circumstance by the HRTO.

-You should also review the HRTO’s Practice Direction on Scheduling of Hearings and Mediations, Rescheduling Requests and Requests for Adjournment for more important information about re-scheduling dates at the HRTO.
+You should also review the HRTO’s Practice Direction on Rescheduling and Adjournment Requests for more important information about re-scheduling dates at the HRTO.

 You must contact the other parties and inform the HRTO Registrar.
 Your request must be submitted in writing.
-You must provide the HRTO with three (3) to five (5) mutually agreeable dates with the other parties that are within sixty (60) days of the originally scheduled date for the CMCC.
+You must provide the HRTO with five (5) mutually agreeable dates with the other parties that are within six weeks of the originally scheduled date for the CMCC.

 You should be aware, however, that the dates you and the other parties have agreed upon may not be dates that are available for the HRTO.